noddos/noddos/README.md

 	opkg remove odhcp
 	/etc/init.d/dnsmasq restart

-Install a cronjob to do this frequently (please pick a randon time of day instead of 3:23am), ie
+Install a cronjob to download the Device Profiles database frequently (please pick a randon minute instead of 23 minutes after the hour, ie

-	crontab -e -u noddos
+	crontab -e
     	23 */3 * * * /usr/bin/getnoddosdeviceprofiles

+Install a cronjob to have Noddos save the data it has collected so that the Luci -> Status -> Clients page can provide an overview:

+	crontab -e
+	*/15 * * * * kill -SIGUSR2 $(cat /var/lib/noddos/noddos.pid)

 ### Installation for Linux DIY routers
 Sorry, there are no packages yet for Ubuntu / Fedora / CentOS / Gentoo.
 For now, just compile it from source.